OUR IMPACT

 When KGSA opened in 2006, it was the 1st 100% free high school for girls in Kenya.
 Every year, KGSA welcomes 30-35 students to join the 9th grade,

-When schools closed in Kenya from mid-March 2020 through December of 2020, the KGSA staff quickly pivoted to at-home learning.
+When schools closed in Kenya from mid-March 2020 through December of 2020, the KGSA staff quickly pivoted to in-home learning and support.
 Teachers prepared weekly academic packets and practice exams for the girls to work on at home.
 Throughout the pandemic, KGSA continued to pay its teachers and support staff their full salaries.
 The new social worker Madame Jedidah checked in with each girl and addressed her health and physical needs.
 The school’s emergency fund was dispersed to help families hit hardest by the pandemic.

 When the unemployment rate skyrocketed in Kibera, many KGSA families were at risk of going hungry.
 Thanks to your generosity, KGSA provided food, soap and cooking oil to KGSA students, alumnae, soccer players, staff and their families.